 Massage therapy is a growing professional career for residents of New Jersey and throughout the nation.
 The U.S. Bureau of Labor Statistics estimates a gain of 20% in this field by 2020.
 Students at New Jersey massage colleges will learn to manipulate patients' bodies with motion and pressure to ease pain and provide a multitude of benefits for the body, mind and soul.
 A person who completes a massage therapy education program and becomes licensed to practice can be a professional in a continuously growing field.
 You may gain a great education along with a new outlook on life and about yourself through this new career path.

 Cosmetology license renewal in New Jersey happens biannually on even-numbered years.
 The cost to renew a beauty practitioner's license is $60.
-Cosmetology continuing education is not required for most licenses, although electrology licensees must do 2 CEUs each licensure period.
-Though continuing education may not be required for some practitioners' licenses, cosmetology CEUs are always recommended to stay current in the industry.
+You must complete 20 CEUs in order to renew your license.
 If licenses are expired more than 7 years, you must take a 250-hour refresher course and you must re-take the exams.

 The metropolitan area containing Wilmington, Delaware, parts of Maryland and parts of New Jersey ranks 9th in the nation for highest annual salary for massage therapists.
 Licensed professionals in the state are employed as massage or shiatsu therapists in medical, chiropractic and physical therapy offices, gyms, spas, salons, resorts, on cruise ships and in their own private practices.
 Some are even able to make a full-time living while working only part-time hours.
 Completing massage therapy school can provide you with training you need to start a rewarding career as a licensed massage therapist working in New Jersey.